 Every Lightstreamer Server maintains a list of active sessions.
-In the case of a cluster of Lightstreamer Servers behind a Load Balancer, all the Control connections coming from a specific client should be directed to the instance of Lightstreamer Server that is serving the Stream Connection of that client.
+In the case of a cluster of Lightstreamer Servers behind a Load Balancer, all the Control Connections coming from a specific client should be directed to the instance of Lightstreamer Server that is serving the Stream Connection of that client.
+Moreover, any Stream Connection issued to bind to the same session (see section 4.2, Binding to an existing Session) should also be directed to that specific instance.
 In order to avoid configuration problems that arise when trying to stick a session on a Load Balancing appliance, Lightstreamer Server provides the following strategy:

 Each running instance of Lightstreamer Server reads its own public address (either the hostname - for example Is1.lightstreamer.com - or the IP address of the computer on which it is running) from its configuration file (by the configuration parameter "CONTROL\LINK\ADDRESS") and sends it to every client that opens a valid Stream Connection with it.
-Then the client will open the Control Connections directly toward the hostname or IP that was specified by the server.
-In order to make this method work correctly, the string written on the configuration file should correspond to a public address.
+Then the client will open the Control Connections and any Stream Connection issued to bind to the same session directly toward the hostname or IP that was specified by the server.
+Upon opening a brand new In order to make this method work correctly, the string written on the configuration file should correspond to a public address.